angular-schule/angular-cli-ghpages/README.md

 <br>

-**🐙 GitHub Actions** is now a first citizen alongside Travis CI and CircleCi.
-The token `GITHUB_TOKEN` is now supported.
+**🐙 GitHub Actions** is now properly supported alongside Travis CI and CircleCi.
+The token `GITHUB_TOKEN` is also supported.
 Learn everything you need to know in the following article.

 [![Banner](https://angular-schule.github.io/website-articles/blog/2020-01-everything-github/everything-github.png)](https://angular.schule/blog/2020-01-everything-github)